gravures/gnome-builder-python-plugins/README.md

 * pylint >= 2.12
 * *or* flake8

-None of those linter requirements are mandatory, the plugin will check at runtime witch linter is available.
+None of those linter requirements are mandatory (they wil not be installed by the **-Dpip=true** option), the plugin will check at runtime witch linter is available.
 You can select the linter to use in the preferences window.
 You can even install a new linter when builder is running (you have to close and open again the preferences window to show the new linter).
-For flatpack you don't have to install any linter in the gnome-builder container, instead just install as usual:
+For flatpack you don't have to install any linter in the gnome-builder flatpak, instead just install as usual your prefered linter:

 ```
 $ pip install flake8 --user
 ```

+Of course you could install any linter's extensions you want.
+There is no special configurations in the preferences ui for the linters, consult linter's documentation to learn how to customize behaviours.

 ## python-isort plugin